KhooLayHan/my-research-gap-engine/README.md

 We extend our sincere gratitude to:

 * **Perplexity AI** for providing the powerful Sonar API, which is central to this project's capabilities.
-* **The creators of Next.js, React, TypeScript, ShadCN/UI, Zod, and Vercel** for building such incredible tools that empower rapid development.
+* **The creators of Next.js, React, TypeScript, ShadCN/UI, Zod, Lucide, and Vercel** for building such incredible tools that empower rapid development.
 * **Devpost and the Hackathon Organizers** for providing this platform to innovate!

 ## 📜 License